Skip to content

 2. Play video when requested

-Most videos will have two channels of audio.
 When verifying playback of NALU, skip ahead to a part of the video where the hosts are speaking on camera.
 This saves us time.

 Adjusting video volume